Best OnlyFans Chatting Software for Agencies (2026)

 - Fans-CRM, a genuinely free desktop CRM with a bundled antidetect browser.
 The correct choice at 1–2 creator microagency scale.

-- Anlora, the only fully-autonomous option built specifically for agencies.
-Flat 20% of AI-generated revenue, no monthly or per-account fee (15–18% effective at 15+ creators).
+- Anlora, one of the few fully autonomous options built specifically for agencies we're aware of.
+Flat 20% of AI-generated revenue, no monthly or per-account fee (custom rates at 10+ creators).
 Priced on revenue share because it replaces the chatter team rather than coordinating it.
+Anlora operates on the creator's or agency's behalf as an authorized operator; responsibility for any fan-facing AI disclosure rests with the creator or agency under applicable law and platform terms.

 Abstract pricing tables hide the decision.
 Here is the same 10-creator agency ($150,000 gross/month) under each model, using the sourced labor figures above and mid-range assumptions.
 Numbers are illustrative of the structure, not a quote, run your own in the calculator.